natetzu/goal_of_education/goal_of_education_is_freedom.md

 There is one decision that changes the arc of a person’s life: how their mind is trained.

-The capability of a person’s mind will influence everything else about their life – the people they are around, the career they land, the person they marry, the net worth they will have, the life they get to enjoy.
+The capability of a person’s mind will influence everything else about their life – the types of people they're around, the career they land, the person they marry, the net worth they have, the life they get to enjoy.

 If I can educate my kids well, I impact everything about their life.